jimmyjames85/proxysqlapi/README.md

 ]
 ```

+We can update the `mysql_servers` table with hosts defined in servers.json

 ```bash
 $ curl -X PUT localhost:16032/load/mysql_servers -d@./servers.json
 ```

 This will drop all the entries in the `mysql_servers` table and load
 new entries defined by the json payload.
 If the json payload omits a
-column/setting the ProxySQL default will be used.
-In this case, the
+column/setting the ProxySQL default will be used instead.
+In this
-second hostgroup omitted the port, so the default 3306 is used.
+case, the second hostgroup omitted the port, so the default 3306 is
+used.

 ```bash
 $ curl localhost:16032/mysql_servers